maxint-rd/mxUnifiedLcdEdentifier2/README.md

 Features & limitations
 ======================
 - The current version of this library supports ESP8266 and Atmel ATmega328 MCUs.
 On some experiments using an ESP-01 occasional noise was observed, possibly due to power issues.
 Noise may cause wild pixels on the display or errors initializing properly, resulting in nothing displayed or in distorted images, depending on which bits flipped when.
 - Currently the LCD commands are not decisively fully known.
-The command-set resembles that of the Nokia 5110 (PCD8544) and other Philips LCD controllers.
-More features were discovered in the Sitronix ST7549T datasheet.
-There are multiple controller manufacturers using similar protocols, which can be recognized for instance by there addressing scheme (0x4xxx and 0x8xxx for rows and columns).
+The command-set resembles that of the Nokia 5110 (PCD8544) and other Philips LCD controllers as well as similar chips such as the Sitronix ST7549T.
+Multiple controller manufacturers are using similar protocols, which can be recognized for instance by their addressing scheme (0x4xxx and 0x8xxx for rows and columns).
 Based on the datasheets of the Philips and Sitronix controllers more commands were discovered (such as inverting and setting contrast).
-All commands used by the e.dentifier2 device have been identified but more commands could be applicable to this LCD.
+All commands used by the e.dentifier2 device have been identified (see documentation) but more commands could be applicable to this LCD.

 LINKS
 =====